Fermat-ORG/fermat-framework/README.md

 How will we do it?
 ---------------------

-By not stopping until we reach our goal.
+Not stopping until we reach our goal.

 While thinking about how to contribute to the development of the crypto currency industry we tried to answer the following questions: